-Employees sanctions include verbal warnings, written warning, final written warning, termination, reassignment of duties, and suspension with or without pay.
-An employee may be suspended for any length of time determined appropriate by the Director of Human Resources.
-Following a suspension, an employee will be required to meet with the Director of Human Resources to discuss re-entry and expectations going forward.
+Employees' sanctions include verbal warnings, written warning, final written warning, termination, reassignment of duties, and suspension with or without pay.
+An employee may be suspended for any length of time determined appropriate by the Chief Human Resources Officer.
+Following a suspension, an employee will be required to meet with the Chief Human Resources Officer to discuss re-entry and expectations going forward.